sampsyo/home/_drafts/llvm.md

 %5 = add i32 %4, 2
 ```

 This instruction adds two 32-bit integer values (indicated by the type `i32`).
 It adds the number in register 4 (written `%4`) and the literal number 2 (written `2`) and places its result in register 5.
-This is what I mean when I say LLVM IR looks like idealized RISC machine code: we even use the same terminology, like *register*, but there are an infinite number of registers.
+This is what I mean when I say LLVM IR looks like idealized RISC machine code: we even use the same terminology, like *register*, but there infinitely many registers.

 That same instruction is represented inside the compiler as an instance of the [Instruction][] C++ class.
 The object has an opcode indicating that it's an addition, a type, and a list of operands that are pointers to other Value objects.
 In our case, it points to a [Constant][] object representing the number 2 and another [Instruction][] corresponding to the register %5.
 (Since LLVM IR is in [static single assignment][ssa] form, registers and Instructions are actually one and the same.)